bpf-endeavor/bpf-app-offload-measurement/README.md

 ## How is the Repo Structured

+* `kernel/`: some kernel patches helping with benchmarks
 * `src/bpf/`: it has the bpf programs used in benchmarks
 * `src/userspace/server`: has userspace part of the benchmarks
 * `src/userspace/loader`: has a bpf loader